 “I’m glad that worked,” her mother said.

 “Me, too.
 Otherwise, we might have been dancing and screaming around here all night trying to catch that thing,” she said.
-Then they looked at each other realizing how silly the whole ordeal had been, and they burst out laughing until tears were rolling down their cheeks.
+Then they looked at each other realizing how silly the whole ordeal had been, and they burst out laughing until tears rolled down their cheeks.
 They replayed some of the parts back to one another and laughed at their own ridiculousness.
-After they had a good laugh, Charlotte trudged back to bed to go back to sleep.
+After they had a good laugh, Charlotte trudged back to bed.
 Living in the woods was never without its adventures.